CHRISTOPHER ANGELL, PhD

 In my current research, I am investigating the causes and consequences of aging (senescence) in a wild population of antler flies.
 These charming little flies live only on discarded moose and deer antlers, where the males live out brief lives of "combat and lust," defending territories to attract females.
 Males will return to the same antler day after day, making them ideal for longitudinal studies.

 I am also passionate about science education and outreach.
 For several years, I worked as an exhibit designer and marketing assistant for the Joseph Moore Museum in Richmond, Indiana.
-These days, I regularly take part in outreach events like Algonquin Park's Meet the Researcher Day in the summer and Ottawa Bug Day in the fall.

 Photo courtesy of Samantha Stephens

 Aging (or senescence) is widespread among multicellular organisms, even though it causes old individuals to lose fitness.
 Neither the physiology nor the evolution of senescence is fully understood, and it represents an important frontier for biological research.

 Most research on senescence has been conducted on either short lived animals (nematodes, fruit flies, mice) in laboratory settings, or long lived vertebrates in the wild.
 Current theory predicts that senescence has evolved in response to extrinsic mortality factors, such as predation or resource limitation, which are present in nature but severly reduced in the lab.
 This may have produced biased or misleading results in lab experiments!

 Antler flies, with high site fidelity and short adult life span, provide a rich opportunity to study the evolutionary ecology of aging in the wild, without the prohibitive time and resource costs required for vertebrate research.

 In 2016, I had the pleasure of speaking about my research with Tom Spears from the Ottawa Citizen as part of their "Science of Spring" series, and you can check out the interview here!